J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 If you would like to see the code for reconstruction, it is [here](https://github.com/J3698/AdaIN-reimplementation/tree/77f9c1f3a65bc0dcf9e93f9a94a2df6cf71deaed).
 However, it uses older versions of the encoder / decoder, and the code is a lot less clean (I wrote the unclean parts).

-At first I just trained on one image, on my CPU.
+At first I trained on one image, on my CPU.
 This was the image I aimed to recosntruct:

 {% include img.html src="../pics/0recon.png" %}